 Valvuloplasty may be used for pregnant women who get aortic valve stenosis symptoms during their pregnancy.
 After the woman delivers, she may then have the aortic valve replaced.

 Valvuloplasty is not appropriate for most older people who have stenosis.
 These people typically need an aortic valve replacement procedure.
+But valvuloplasty might be done to relieve severe symptoms if a person has to wait before having the valve replaced.

 How Well It Works